Home Resources Blog Contact Countertops ▾ Cabinets ▾ Free Consult

 5. Frequently Asked Questions

 One of the most common questions we hear from Palm Beach County homeowners is: "Do I need a permit for my kitchen remodel?"
-The short answer is: it depends on what work is being done.
-Here's a clear breakdown.
+The short answer: it depends on what work is being done.
+Here's a clear breakdown of when permits are required in Palm Beach County, how to pull them, what they cost, and what happens if you skip the process.

 When You DO Need a Permit